 South Africa is home to a vast array of wildlife.
-Here is a list of some of the most common and most widespread species that you will see on safari in Southern Africa.
+Here is a list of some of the most common and most widespread species that you will see on safari in Africa.

 Baboons are large terrestrial monkeys confined to Africa.
 The number of species is disputed, with some authors lumping Guinea, chacma, olive and yellow baboon as a single species - the 'savanna baboon' - while others regard them as four distinct species.
 Anatomically and behaviourally, the four are very similar; it is primarily the colour and length of the coat which distinguishes them.
 There is some overlap in their ranges where hybridisation occurs.